Shattered stories from Beirut blast

 Shattered.
 Crushed.
 Crumbled.
 Pulverized.

-*Update: more than 210 people have died, 7500+ were injured and the later estimate of economic loss surpassed 12 billion USD.
+*Update: more than 218 people have died, 7500+ were injured and the estimate of economic loss surpassed 12 billion USD.

 Where is my sister?

 Digging through the rubble.
 Bodies lost at sea.
 Families searching for their loved ones.
 Thousands of wounded rushing to hospitals.
-People screaming at the ER entrance, sitting, waiting, some wounded from the outside, some broken from the inside, shrieking even silently, yelling repetitively.
+People screaming at the ER entrance, sitting, waiting, some wounded from the outside, some broken from the inside, shrieking, even silently, yelling, over and over again.

 “Where is… Where is…?”